wakeful-sun/imageprocessor/README.md

 As the next improvement I would extract configuration parametes into separate entity.
 And would use same instance of it for on-flight configuration/adjustment.
 It can become an interface for another system :)

 Also it makes sense to implement filter for lines with unexpected Ѳ. It should be extremely easy.

+And if accept assumption that only 2 lane lines needs to be tracked as valid, it is possible to change input parameters so that output will be more stable.